4 Key Factors to Retiring with Confidence

 The power of retirement planning

-Over the past 5 years, the survey has shown an improvement in financial literacy as participants approach retirement.
-This suggests pre-retirees are developing skills and knowledge to better manage their money.
+Over the past 5 years, the survey had shown an improvement in financial literacy as participants approach retirement.
+This suggests pre-retirees have developed skills and knowledge to better manage their money.

 The results also show a significant improvement in financial anxiety during retirement.